aschey/terminput/README.md

 interface to the terminal backends that [Ratatui](https://crates.io/crates/ratatui) supports.

-Many TUI libraries want to support input from multiple backends, but mapping all of the input types into a common interface is a very tedious process.
+Many TUI libraries want to support input from multiple backends, but mapping each backend's input types into a common interface can be tedious.
 This library aims to provide a uniform interface to these types.

 Additionally, we supply methods for parsing and encoding ANSI escape sequences for events.